jottenlips/agave/README.md

 # ☀️ Agave 🍯

-Minimal markdown to HTML for flat static sites with pretty URLs.
+Minimal markdown to HTML for static sites with pretty URLs.

 ## Install